mimiyin/designing-for-education/2015-syllabus.md

 * Be on time.
 Do the reading/video watching...closely.
 Pull your weight in group work.
 Document your process.
 Come prepared with questions.
 Put away screens during others' presentations.
 Participate!
 Participate!
 Participate!
 * Grading:
    * 40% Class Participation
-   * 40% Quality of assignments
+   * 40% Process + documentation of process for final project
    * 20% Final project
    * According to ITP:
       * 2 latenesses of more than 15 minutes counts as an absence.